kouroshparsa/django_trace/README.md

 **Sending alerts when resources are running low:**

 "WARNING_EMAILS" can be used to inform you when your server is running low on memory or disk usage.
-In order to use that, you need to specify either or both MEMORY_THRESHOLD and DISK_THRESHOLD which are percent usage threshold.
-Exceeding these values t riggers the emails.
+In order to use that, you put the emails of the people whom need to be informed in the WARNING_EMAILS list.
+MEMORY_THRESHOLD and DISK_THRESHOLD have a 85% default but you can adjust them.

-You must run the command
+Then, you must run the command
 ```
 python manage.py check_resources
 ```
-in your cron job.
+in your cron job to check the state of your server periodically.